 The archives hold 127 years of materials from The Club’s inception in 1894 to the present: yearbooks, monthly magazines, board and operating company minutes, event and meeting programs and flyers, membership and scholarship records, photographs, among many other documents.
 The Archives Committee catalogs, organizes and preserves these important historic documents.
 Volunteers are welcome.

 For information contact Kay Lachter.

 Art Collection Committee

 From its earliest years, The Ebell has always supported the Arts.
 Its historic Art Salon (originally named the Tea Room) continues to host quarterly art exhibits featuring local renowned artists; included in the quarterly rotation is The Ebell members art exhibit and a Black History Month exhibit.
 The Art Collection Committee oversees these exhibits, artist receptions and maintenance of our Ebell Club Art collection.
-The Ebell’s varied artwork is on display throughout the Clubhouse.
+The Ebell’s varied artwork is on display throughout the campus.

 For information contact Donna Russell